controlecidadao/samantha_ia/README.md

 - **Document Handling**: The system can load small PDF and TXT files, and instructions can be inputted or loaded via a TXT file for convenience.

-- **Versatile Text Input**: Four fields for prompt insertion allow users to interact with the system effectively, including system prompts, previous responses, user prompts, and initial texts to guide the model's response.
+- **Versatile Text Input**: Four fields for prompt insertion allow users to interact with the system effectively, including system prompt, previous response, user prompt, and initial texts to guide the model's response.

 - **Code Integration**: Automatic extraction of code blocks from responses, along with pre-installed JupyterLab, enables users to execute generated code swiftly for immediate results.